MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/system-requirements-on-prem.md

 The following software must be present on a computer before any Finance + Operations components can be installed:

-- The Microsoft .NET Framework version 4.5.1 or later
+- The Microsoft .NET Framework version 4.5.1 - 4.7.2
 - Service Fabric

 For more information, see [Plan and prepare your Service Fabric cluster](/azure/service-fabric/service-fabric-cluster-standalone-deployment-preparation).